zachgk/catln/README.md

 The other goal of the language is to have strong typing.
 Typing as well can have somewhat different meanings.
 In a low-level language, the typing exists closer to memory and is used to determine what registers and CPU instructions to use.
 Typing in some languages can allow you to introduce some abstractions to organize your code and type checking to help convert runtime errors into compile time errors.
 At higher levels, having the typing more closely reflecting the underlying problems can make it even more difficult to introduce bugs.

 In this, the goal of a type is to represent things that you know before your code is run.
 While the actual values may not be known, some information about it can still be determined.
 Specifically, the type can be thought of as the set of all possible values and the goal is to narrow down the set as much as possible.
 For example, the set of integers is better than the set of numbers.
 But, the set of integers that are greater than or equal to zero is even better.
 This additional information can be used to determine when functions can be called, used to find compile errors, and used for optimizations.
 Once this is known, a programmer should try to represent everything they know about the program's problem domain using types.
+This information can be propagated through functions to achieve effects similar to theorem proving or formal verification.
+See [type system components](docs/philosophy/typeSystem.md) or [type theory](docs/philosophy/typeTheory.md).

 ### Tree Structure